Celleprøve

-Every three years, women between the ages of 25 and 69 are invited to have cell samples taken from the cervix to detect precursors to cancer.
+Every three years, women aged 25 to 69 are invited to undergo cervical screening to detect precancerous changes.

-The mass examination against cervical cancer is a national screening program against cervical cancer which is administered by the Norwegian Cancer Registry (cf. the Cancer Registry Regulations).
-The main goal of the program is to reduce the number of cases of, and mortality from, cervical cancer.
+The national cervical cancer screening program is administered by the Cancer Registry of Norway (in accordance with the Cancer Registry Regulations).
+The main goal of the program is to reduce the incidence and mortality of cervical cancer.

-At the Oslo Midwife and Ultrasound Clinic, you can have a cell sample taken from the cervix.
+At Oslo Midwife and Ultrasound Clinic, you can have a cervical screening test.
+Book an appointment here.

 About cervical cancer